Mbah-Royce/AI-agent-Inventory-Management-Assistant-/Readme.md

 Inconsistency was mainly managed and avoided with the help of idempotency which help ensure not duplicate transaction could be mistakenly made.

+Assessment submission & subsequent development

+The main branch represents the version of the project submitted for the assessment.

+After the submission, I continued working on the project in the update branch, where I have implemented further improvements, testing, refinements, and additional functionality.

+I have kept this work separate from main so that the original assessment submission remains identifiable.
+If you would like to see the subsequent development and improvements, please feel free to review the update branch.